-Fintech or financial technology constantly evolves to enhance and automate how financial services are used or provided.
+Fintech or financial technology has many categories.
+It constantly evolves to enhance and automate how financial services are used or provided.
 Fintech helps businesses and consumers with various operations in financial management.

 What Is Fintech?